wilmoore/ruby-version/README.md

 **ruby-version** assumes that you intend to compile multiple RUBY versions manually or via a tool such as [ruby-build](https://github.com/sstephenson/ruby-build).

-**ruby-version** assumes that you've installed `libyaml`.
-You may install this yourself and modify the flag `--with-opt-dir=` to point to where you've install `libyaml` or you can use homebrew:
+**NOTE**: RUBY expects that you've installed a Yaml library such as `libyaml`.
+You may install `libyaml` manually or you can use homebrew:

     $ brew install libyaml

+At this point, when you compile RUBY, you need to pass to the flag `--with-opt-dir=` you `libyaml` install directory.

 FAQ